 About Us

 Nefesh Yehudi Academy was created in 2012-2013 to sustain Jewish identity and culture for those students enrolled at Hatikvah International Academy Charter School and their immersive Hebrew language program.
-NYA is a four day a week program that meets after school and buses, currently, 56 students directly from Hatikvah to NYA.
+NYA is a four-day-a-week program that meets after school, bussing students directly from Hatikvah to NYA.
 Our program is housed at the Young Israel of East Brunswick.

-The program has grown, with this year’s kindergarten class having 18 students, and our reputation is excellent.
+The program has grown, and our reputation is excellent.
 We receive many calls from prospective parents who are hoping their children receive a coveted “spot” in Hatikvah, whose waiting list is over 300.
-Many Jewish parents, seeking a spot in Hatikvah for the excellent secular education and well-regarded Hebrew immersion curriculum, are struggling with difficult decisions regarding their children’s Jewish education.
-Knowing that Nefesh Yehudi Academy exists and is an excellent program for all Jews, makes their decision-making easier.
+Many Jewish parents, seeking a spot in Hatikvah for the excellent secular education and well-regarded Hebrew immersion curriculum, struggle with difficult decisions regarding their children’s Jewish education.
+NYA has become a viable option for Jewish parents of all denominations who seek to supplement their children's Jewish education.

-The program has grown, with this year’s kindergarten class having 18 students, and our reputation is excellent.
+The program has grown, and our reputation is excellent.
 We receive many calls from prospective parents who are hoping their children receive a coveted “spot” in Hatikvah, whose waiting list is over 300.
-Many Jewish parents, seeking a spot in Hatikvah for the excellent secular education and well-regarded Hebrew immersion curriculum, are struggling with difficult decisions regarding their children’s Jewish education.
-Knowing that Nefesh Yehudi Academy exists and is an excellent program for all Jews, makes their decision-making easier.
+Many Jewish parents, seeking a spot in Hatikvah for the excellent secular education and well-regarded Hebrew immersion curriculum, struggle with difficult decisions regarding their children’s Jewish education.
+NYA has become a viable option for Jewish parents of all denominations who seek to supplement their children's Jewish education.

 File Type: |